Overview of Hoi An, Vietnam

 5. What to eat in Hoi An

-Not only attracted by the history and beauty of Hoi An, travelers are but also immersed by the Hoi An’s colorful cuisine.
+Not only attracted by the history and beauty of Hoi An, travelers are but also immersed by the city’s colorful cuisine.
 There are a plenty of local delicious dishes with the authentic taste within the town.
-And it will be imperfect if you leave Hoi An without trying some kinds of famous dishes such as Cao Lau, Quang noodles, chicken rice, banh mi Phuong, banh bao – banh vac…
+And it will be imperfect if you leave this city without trying some kinds of famous dishes such as Cao Lau, Quang noodles, chicken rice, banh mi Phuong, banh bao – banh vac…

 5.1.
 Quang Noodle